-    The Forum is structured as a four-week virtual event, with up to three weekly sessions, each in the duration of 120 minutes.
-The Forum aims at facilitating the creation of professional connections and therefore contributions from the selected participants will be integrated into each of the individual sessions in the agenda.
+The Forum is structured as a three-week virtual event, with three weekly sessions, each in the duration of 120 minutes.
+It aims at facilitating the creation of professional connections and therefore contributions from the selected participants will be integrated into each of the individual sessions in the agenda.

 At the end of the Forum, participants will be invited to submit initiatives for which there is a need and that would produce impact in their own context.
 The Sanremo Institute will facilitate access to best practices for similar initiatives done in other countries.